-Section 80TTA of the Income Tax Act, 1961 offers a deduction of INR 10,000 on income earned in the form of bank interest.
-This exemption is allowed to Individuals and HUFs.
-In case the income from bank interest is less than INR 10,000, the whole amount will be allowed as a deduction.
+Section 80TTA of the Income Tax Act, 1961 offers a deduction of up to Rs 10,000 on income earned from savings account interest.
+This exemption is available for Individuals and HUFs.
+In case the income from bank interest is less than Rs 10,000, the whole amount will be allowed as a deduction.

 Read more about deduction from Section 80TTA